forcedotcom/cli/releasenotes/sf/README.md

 ANNOUNCEMENTS:

-* Check out `sf` (v2), which is now in Beta!
+* Check out `sf` (v2), which is now in Beta and will be generally available July 12!
 See our [Trailblazer announcement](https://trailhead.salesforce.com/trailblazer-community/feed/0D54S00000Pf2wKSAR) for more information.
 * If you install Salesforce CLI using `npm`, and use Node.js 14 or 16, be aware of these [end-of-life dates](https://github.com/forcedotcom/cli/issues/1985).
 --------------------------------------------
 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.